mohammadalnajar/dump-postgres-app/README.md

 - Rich metadata header similar to Navicat exports
 - Better organization with descriptive section comments
 - Optional INSERT statements instead of COPY (useful for selective imports)
+- **Smart function handling** with DROP FUNCTION IF EXISTS statements
+- **Extension function filtering** to prevent conflicts with existing database functions
 - Cleaner, more readable structure
 - Consistent formatting and spacing